Driving to Chamonix

 Only fit chains if you're driving slower than 50kph (30mph) on snow-covered roads.

 It's a good idea to practice putting them on before you come.
 It's a lot easier figuring out how they work on your driveway than in the middle of a snow drift.

 Top tips for driving on snow

 - Keep moving: When driving up an incline on snow, do everything you possibly can to keep moving forward.
 Hill starting on a snowy road is difficult and may result in you slithering into other vehicles around you.
-Always try to keep your momentum going, however slowly, so that you don’t lose traction.

 Road rules & regulations in France